 - Psychological risk factors of violent behavior

-- Legal framework of psychological expert assessment
+- Legal framework of psychological expertise

 - Judicial decision-making and the use of forensic psychological evidence